 General Position Description: The Southeast Alaska Conservation Council seeks a motivated and passionate individual to work on rural energy issues.
 The Energy Coordinator position is responsible for assisting rural Southeast communities in identifying ways to alleviate high energy costs and reduce their dependency on fossil fuels.
 The position involves working very closely with local, regional and state partners in developing effective strategies to increase local engagement, provide energy educational opportunities and explore efficiency measures and renewable energy alternatives for heating, electricity and transportation.

-- Work within the People, Place and Fish Campaign’s framework on efforts and demonstration projects that integrate multiple components of community sustainability including; affordable energy, economic development, the environment, social well-being and cultural values.
+- Work within a broader partnership on efforts and demonstration projects that integrate multiple components of community sustainability including affordable energy, economic development, the environment, social well being and cultural values.

 - Travel extensively to communities to maintain current relationships and build new relationships with tribal partners, schools, utilities, municipalities and boroughs, conservation organizations and other non-governmental organizations.
 Coordinate with all partners to keep them informed of efforts, programs and opportunities for energy related involvement

 - Research and help prioritize individual community energy options, work closely with partners and local leaders to offer recommendations on near and long term efforts

 - Engage multiple stakeholders in community energy planning and visioning

 - Facilitate community energy meetings and help develop local energy committees

 - Facilitate, partner on and provide technical support for energy demonstration projects

 - Work with local campaign staff in compiling updated energy baseline information for community buildings in order to accurately measure the impact of efficiency and renewable energy efforts